Louvre-Lens: A Cultural Stay Between Art and Heritage

 The Louvre-Lens have a permanent collection, the Galerie du Temps, and hosts temporary exhibitions and long-term exhibitions that change regularly.
 The works exhibited are mainly from the reserves of the Louvre Museum.
 The exhibitions are organized around varied themes, allowing visitors to discover pieces from different periods and civilizations.

-What are the main questions asked about the Louvre Lens Museum?
+What are the main questions asked about the Louvre Lens?

 1. Why was this museum created?